Roll-to-roll processing

 In the field of electronic devices, roll-to-roll processing, also known as web processing, reel-to-reel processing or R2R, is the process of creating electronic devices on a roll of flexible plastic, metal foil, or flexible glass.
 In other fields predating this use, it can refer to any process of applying coating, printing, or performing other processes starting with a roll of a flexible material and re-reeling after the process to create an output roll.
 These processes, and others such as sheeting, can be grouped together under the general term converting.
 When the rolls of material have been coated, laminated or printed they can be subsequently slit to their finished size on a slitter rewinder.

 In electronic devices

-Large circuits made with thin-film transistors and other devices can be patterned onto these large substrates, which can be up to a few meters wide and 50 km long.
+Large circuits made with thin-film transistors and other devices can be patterned onto these large substrates, which can be up to a few metres wide and 50 km long.
 Some of the devices can be patterned directly, much like an inkjet printer deposits ink.
 For most semiconductors, however, the devices must be patterned using photolithography techniques.

 Roll-to-roll processing of large-area electronic devices reduces manufacturing cost.
 Most notable would be solar cells, which are still prohibitively expensive for most markets due to the high cost per unit area of traditional bulk (mono- or polycrystalline) silicon manufacturing.
 Other applications could arise which take advantage of the flexible nature of the substrates, such as electronics embedded into clothing, large-area flexible displays, and roll-up portable displays.